thefunkjunky/gcloud-takehome/README.md

 However, when trying to implement everything at once, it becomes easy to get lost, resulting in a lot of work expended on premature optimization and personal rabbit-holes that lead to dead-ends.
 It is better to start with simple solutions, and to gradually improve upon them in incremental steps.

-I wanted to save time and deliver a robust solution using pre-baked technology, but I ended up spending more time trying to fix bugs than I might have by implementing something simpler first.
-I would consider something with more direct control, like GCE or GKE, before migrating to a serverless option.
+I wanted to save time and deliver a robust solution using pre-baked technology, but I ended up spending more time trying to fix obscure bugs.
+Next time I would consider something with more direct control, like GCE or GKE, before migrating to a serverless option.

 ## Author